idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalGraphiteProperties.md

 each grade.

 Many of the graphite grades encapsulated in this userobject are coke-based.
-Because many coke-based graphite grades show approximately the same specified heat, it is a reasonable approximation to use the same $C_p$ correlation from [!cite](butland) for many different grades [!cite](baker).
+Because many coke-based graphite grades show approximately the same specific heat, it is a reasonable approximation to use the same $C_p$ correlation from [!cite](butland) for many different grades [!cite](baker).